 The defendants in this story, the manufacturers and distributors of Paraquat, are said to have knowledge of these potential dangers.
 Yet, they continued to promote Paraquat as a safe product.
 Paraquat lawsuits allege that the defendants provided misleading and false information about Paraquat’s safety.
 This misinformation allegedly downplayed the severity and risks associated with its use, leading users to expose themselves to harm unknowingly.

-According to the allegations, the defendants did not just fail to warn users adequately.
-They also actively concealed and suppressed information about the risks of Paraquat exposure.
+According to the allegations, the defendants not only failed to warn users adequately, but also actively concealed and suppressed information about the risks of Paraquat exposure.
 While promoting the benefits of their product, they were accused of overlooking the health and safety of those using it.
 In fact, they funded studies linking Paraquat to Parkinson’s but buried the results deep within research archives.
 Regulatory agencies, swayed by carefully crafted marketing campaigns and hefty lobbying efforts, turned a blind eye to the mounting evidence.

 So despite these alarming revelations, the manufacturers continued to market Paraquat as safe, even though they allegedly knew about the potential dangers.
 They learned some tricks to keep the risk hidden.
 One example many lawsuits have cited is that in 2003, amid legal challenges involving another herbicide, atrazine, a Syngenta communications manager highlighted the focus on atrazine to divert attention from Paraquat, which was also under scrutiny for its potential link to Parkinson’s Disease.